Women, Gender, and Sexuality Studies

 WGSS 129 (DES 129, THTR 129) History of Fashion and Style 4 Credits

-Dress and culture in the Western Hemisphere from prehistory to today.
+Global trends in dress and culture from pre-history to today.
 The evolution of silhouette, garment forms and technology.
 The relationship of fashion to politics, art and behavior.
 Cultural and environmental influences on human adornment.

 WGSS 131 (AAS 131, GS 131, HIST 131) Women, Gender, Sexuality and Race in African Societies 4 Credits